alex/what-happens-when/README.rst

   change during parsing, but in HTML, dynamic code (such as script elements containing `document.write()` calls) can add extra tokens, so the parsing process actually modifies the input.
+* Compatibility with Legacy HTML: HTML has evolved over time, and there are various versions and implementations in use.

 Unable to use the regular parsing techniques, the browser utilizes a custom parser for parsing HTML.
 The parsing algorithm is described in